 Solomon, The King

 King David is said to have had multiple wives, “cementing his relations with various political and national groups through marriage”.
-(Wikipedia) Inevitably, discussions and posturing with regard to who would be the next king grew as David became old and weak.
+Inevitably, discussions and posturing with regard to who would be the next king grew as David became old and weak.

 Bathsheba, one of David’s wives, went to him saying, “My master, you swore an oath to your servant by the Lord your God, Solomon your son will be king…”.
 However, she said, Adonijah, an elder son from another marriage, was already boasting he would be the next king and had acquired chariots, horsemen and fifty royal guards to serve him.
 (1 Kings 1:13)